wannabegeek/CoreDataExample/README.md

 ## Key Features:
 - Using a CoreData store
-- Will seed the store on initial creation using values stores in a plist file (TFAppDelegate.m:93)
+- Will seed the store on initial creation using values stored in a plist file (TFAppDelegate.m:93)
-- When seeding the store this is done on a separate thread (TFAppDelegate.m:100), if this was more complex it wouldn't prevent the UI from being usable.
+- When seeding the store this is done on a separate thread (TFAppDelegate.m:100), if this was more complex it would prevent the UI from being unusable.
 - Also, when seeding the operations as done on a child context, so that if the import was to fail (& there was some error checking!) the changes can easily be rolled back by not merging the contexts via the save: call.
 - Uses CoreData Transformable type to store URLs in an attribute (URLValueTransformer class)
 - Observing CoreData update notifications (TFSymbolDetailsViewController.m:53) to update the UI when we receive an update to the manage object.
 - Attempts to show details CoreData save errors (TFAppDelegate.m:85)
+- Uses auto layout & ARC

 =====